 However, importantly these are not the only relevant factors that the dismissed employee should turn their mind to.

-As the Zelman case demonstrates, the FWC will also take into account “other matters” it considers relevant.
-Ms Zelman’s evidence of being exposed to inappropriate conduct ‘further weigh[ed] in favour of a conclusion that the dismissal was harsh, unjust or unreasonable.’
+As this case demonstrates, the FWC will also take into account “other matters” it considers relevant.
+The Applicant's evidence of being exposed to inappropriate conduct ‘further weigh[ed] in favour of a conclusion that the dismissal was harsh, unjust or unreasonable.’

-However, even if Ms Zelman had not made those other submissions, it is still likely that her dismissal would have been found to be unfair.
+However, even if the Applicant had not made those other submissions, it is still likely that her dismissal would have been found to be unfair.
 This is because the FWC ultimately found that there was not a valid reason for her dismissal and she was not properly afforded procedural fairness.

 If you’ve been dismissed and you think it’s unfair, unjust or unreasonable, it’s important to note that strict time limits apply to lodging a claim for unfair dismissal.
 Seeking immediate advice and assistance from an employment lawyer experienced in unfair dismissal claims is crucial to securing any rights and entitlements you may have.